World Chess Championship 1978: 1977 Candidates tournament

 As loser of the last championship (by forfeiture) and runner-up of the previous Candidates tournament, respectively, Bobby Fischer and Korchnoi were seeded directly into the tournament.
 When Fischer declined, Spassky, as losing semifinalist of the previous tournament, was offered the spot.
 The two seeded players were joined by the top three from each of the two interzonals.
 Viktor Korchnoi, formerly a representative of the USSR, was stateless at the time and played under the FIDE flag during this cycle.

-Korchnoi narrowly defeated Petrosian again in the Candidates quarter finals, then comfortably won his matches against Polugaevsky and Spassky to emerge as the official challenger to Karpov.
+Korchnoi narrowly defeated Petrosian again in the Candidates quarterfinals, then comfortably won his matches against Polugaevsky and Spassky to emerge as the official challenger to Karpov.

 1978 Championship match

 The first player to win six games would be Champion.